CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How Common Are False Negative Pregnancy Tests?

 From flushable strips to those that reveal how far along you are, pregnancy tests have grown a lot more sophisticated over the years.
-In fact, most at-home pregnancy tests are 99 percent accurate, Lopez says.
+In fact, most at-home pregnancy tests are about 99 percent accurate, Lopez says.

 Subsequently, the likelihood of a false negative pregnancy test has gone way down.
-“In newer tests that are FDA approved, the risk of a false negative is very low,” Esplin says.
+“In newer tests that are FDA-approved, the risk of a false negative is very low,” Esplin says.
 Of course, accurate results don’t just depend on the quality of the pregnancy tests, but how the tests are used and when.
 For this reason, it’s tough to zero in on exactly how common false negative pregnancy tests are.

 “The worst urine pregnancy test in this study gave false negative results in about 5 percent of urine samples,” notes Lopez (who wasn’t involved in the study).
-Your best bet is to choose an established brand of pregnancy test that tends to produce more reliable results, and retake the test a day or two later if the first reading is unclear.
+Your best bet is to choose an established brand of pregnancy tests that tends to produce more reliable results, and retake the test a day or two later if the first reading is unclear.

-False Negative Pregnancy Test Stories
+False Negative Pregnancy Test FAQs

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.